On 1-subdivisions of transitive tournaments: Introduction

 Stearns~\cite{Stearns59} in 1959 and Erd\H{o}s and Moser~\cite{erdos1964problem} in 1964 initiated the study on the oriented Ramsey number and proved that

-Both lower and upper bounds have not been improved since then.
-Note that it is easy to observe $\vec{r}(T_k) \leq r(K_k)$, hence improving the above lower bound is as difficult as improving the lower bound on the Ramsey number.
+Since then, there has been no improvement to the exponential constants.
+Note that it is easy to observe $\vec{r}(T_k) \leq r(K_k)$, hence improving the above lower bound is at least as difficult as improving the lower bound on the Ramsey number.

-As in the undirected case, we wonder whether a linear bound on $\vec{r}(H)$ holds if the graph $H$ is a subdivision of another digraph, in particular a subdivision of a transitive tournament.
+As in the undirected case, we wonder whether a linear bound on $\vec{r}(H)$ holds if $H$ is obtained by subdividing every arc of another digraph, in particular a subdivision of a transitive tournament.
 Gir\~{a}o, Popielarz, and Snyder~\cite{girao2021subdivisions} proved that any tournament on $\Omega(k^2)$ vertices contains a subdivision of $T_k$ where each arc is subdivided at most twice (hence each directed path in the subdivision has length at most three).
-In other words, they proved $\vec{r}(\mathcal{H})\leq O(k^2)$ when $\mathcal{H}$ is the collection of all graphs which are obtained from $T_k$ by subdividing every edge at most twice.
+In other words, they proved $\vec{r}(\mathcal{H})=O(k^2)$ when $\mathcal{H}$ is the collection of all graphs which are obtained from $T_k$ by subdividing every edge at most twice.

-Let $H_k$ be the $1$-subdivision of $T_k$, where each arc of $T_k$ is subdivided exactly once.
-Gir\~{a}o, Popielarz, and Snyder \cite{girao2021subdivisions} proved that $\vec{r}(H_k) = O(k^2 \log^3 k)$ and posed the following conjecture.
+As subdividing more makes the graph sparser, to consider small number of subdivisions we say a (di)graph is the \emph{\(1\)-subdivision} of \(H\) if it is obtained from \(H\) by subdividing every edge (arc) exactly once.
+Let $H_k$ be the $1$-subdivision of $T_k$.
+Gir\~{a}o, Popielarz, and Snyder~\cite{girao2021subdivisions} proved that $\vec{r}(H_k) = O(k^2 \log^3 k)$ and posed the following conjecture.

-\begin{conj}[Gir\~{a}o, Poielarz, and Snyder] $\vec{r}(H_k) = O(k^2)$. \end{conj} This conjecture, if true, is an analogue of Alon's result~\cite{alon1994subdivided} on the subdivision as $H_k$ contains $\binom{k+1}{2}$ vertices, hence $\vec{r}(H_k)$ is linear in $|H_k|$.
+\begin{conjecture}[Gir\~{a}o, Popielarz, and Snyder] $\vec{r}(H_k) = O(k^2)$. \end{conjecture} This conjecture, if true, is an analogue of Alon's result~\cite{alon1994subdivided} on the subdivision as $H_k$ contains $\binom{k+1}{2}$ vertices, hence $\vec{r}(H_k)$ is linear in $|H_k|$.
 In this note, we prove the following theorem improving the result of Gir\~{a}o, Popielarz, and Snyder.

 \begin{theorem} $\vec{r}(H_k) = O(k^2 \log\log k)$. \end{theorem}